Saran-nns/sorn/README.md

 # Self-Organizing Recurrent Neural Networks

 SORN is a class of neuro-inspired artificial network build based on plasticity mechanisms in biological brain and mimic neocortical circuits ability of learning and adaptation.
 SORN consists of pool of excitatory neurons and small population of inhibitory neurons which are controlled by 5 plasticity mechanisms found in neocortex, namely Spike Ti ming Dependent Plasticity (STDP), Intrinsic Plasticity (IP), Synaptic Scaling (SS),Synaptic Normalization(SN) and inhibitory Spike Timing Dependent Plasticity (iSTDP).
+Using mathematical tools, SORN network simplifies the underlying structural and functional connectivity mechanisms responsible for learning and memory in the brain

 'sorn' is a Python package designed for Self Organizing Recurrent Neural Networks.
-It encapsulates all 5 plastcity mechansims and allows researchers to develop the network of their interest, provided they have the freedom to choose the combination of plasticity rules of their choice While it was originally developed for SORN networks, it can also serve as an ideal research package for Liquid State Machines.
+It provides a research environment for computational neuroscientists to study the self-organization, adaption, learning,memory and behavior of brain circuits by reverse engineering neural plasticity mechanisms.
+Further to extend the potential applications of `sorn`, a demostrative example of setting up a neuro-robotics experiment using OpenAI gym is also documented.

 [![Build Status](https://github.com/saran-nns/sorn/workflows/Build/badge.svg)](https://github.com/saran-nns/sorn/actions)
 [![codecov](https://codecov.io/gh/Saran-nns/sorn/branch/master/graph/badge.svg)](https://codecov.io/gh/Saran-nns/sorn)